nick-roberson/fastapi-gen/README.md

         description: The unique identifier of the group
       - name: name
         type: str
+        required: true
         description: The name of the group
-        required: true
       - name: users
         type: list
+        required: true
+        description: The users in the group
 ```

 Automatically generate the service using the following command: